Orthodox Study Bible: Translation

 The original edition of the OSB, released in 1993, included only the New Testament and Psalms, both taken from the NKJV, which was chosen because the NKJV translation is based on the Greek Textus Receptus used by the Eastern Orthodox Church.

 The 2008 edition of the OSB includes the full Orthodox canon.
 It retains the NKJV for the New Testament.
 The Old Testament is a translation of the Septuagint developed by St. Athanasius Academy of Orthodox Theology.
 The translation uses the NKJV Old Testament as the base text, but alters it where it differs from the Septuagint, with Alfred Rahlfs' edition of the Septuagint used and Brenton's English translation serving as additional reference material.
 One feature therefore is that New Testament quotations of the Old Testament are identical in wording between the Old and New Testaments (e.g. Gen 1:27; Matt 19:5; Mark 10:7-8; 1 Cor 6:16; Eph 5:31).

-The overview committee included fourteen archbishops, metropolitans, and bishops from various Orthodox jurisdictions, as well as eight priests and seven lay scholars.
+The overview committee included fourteen archbishops, metropolitans, and bishops from various Eastern Orthodox jurisdictions, as well as eight priests and seven lay scholars.